Vegz78/ToggleZeroTier/README.md

 - RetroPie/Emulationstation

 # Features
 - Automatically update a ZeroTier connection
+- Add the ZeroTier connection to the routing table, so that certain LAN games find the hosts connected to the ZT-network
-- Can be run directly from the RetroPie Moonlight/Steam games list.
+- Can be run directly from the RetroPie games list menus.
-- Restarts EmulationStation to update the games list with new entries.
-- Game files already present and not previously created by this script are not overwritten.

 # Usage:
 1 - Download and copy the script into one of your RetroPie roms folder, typically "/home/pi/RetroPie/roms/..".
 Make sure it's executable. <br>